Skip to content

 Business context

-This endpoint reflects an older partner integration model where clients consumed a more rule-centric result instead of the newer assessment abstraction.
+These endpoints reflect older partner integration models where clients consumed rule-centric or eligibility-centric results instead of the newer assessment abstraction.

 Why it is deprecated

-It does not provide the same decision-oriented response model as POST /v1/name/assessment, and it should only be retained for migration compatibility.
+They do not provide the same decision-oriented response model as POST /v1/name/assessment, and they should only be retained for migration compatibility.

 Migration note